Apply Now

 Primary Care Impact Grants

-Healthy North Coast is offering grants to support better care for chronic diseases, which are long-term conditions with lasting effects on individuals and communities.
+Healthy North Coast (HNC) is offering grants to support better care for chronic diseases, which are long-term conditions with lasting effects on individuals and communities.
 These diseases are a leading cause of disability and death in Australia, but nearly 40% of their burden could be prevented by addressing modifiable risk factors and improving disease management.

 To support these efforts, Healthy North Coast’s Primary Care Impact Grants provide significant funding for local healthcare providers.
 These grants focus on two critical areas: